SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes
+## 1.0.9
+- Support for Application Authentication
+- Support for OBO authentication

 ## 1.0.8
 - Improved Datafeed connection retry logic.
 Addition of exponential backoff and managed retries.
 You can now set the `maxRetries` and `maxWaitInterval` for retrying Agent server connections.